-As with the majority of screeners, I don’t research the film too deeply beforehand.
-I’ve (maybe) watched the trailer, but haven’t dug for details or scrolled through the director’s back catalogue.
-I like a surprise, and Babyteeth definitely surprised me.
+As with many screeners, I don’t research the film too deeply beforehand.
+I’ve (maybe) watched the trailer but haven’t dug for details or scrolled through the director’s back catalogue.
+I like a surprise, Babyteeth definitely surprised me.

 On the surface, Milla Finlay (Eliza Scanlen) is a normal teenage girl, her life seemingly spun upside down when she meets punk rocker Moses (Toby Wallace) on her way to school one morning.
 But Milla’s life was already in a tailspin as we learn she’s seriously ill, in remission when we first meet her

 That’s where the surprise came for me, that something so confident, strong, and beautiful is the product of the first forays into film for these three.
 Kalenjais splits the story into chapters, each titled with something witty or biting, superimposed onto the opening shot in the film’s pastel colours.
 Her characters are bubbling with emotion, it spills out of them as they argue, shout and cry.
 The scripting is so real; the final moments between Moses and Anna made my chest ache, they were so raw.
 Murphy, too, has a keen eye for moving the characters through the scenery with the camera circling around them, allowing the audience to fully drink in the room.
 The family’s living room, for example, is a wide, open-plan space where the foursome come to blows several times, either as a whole or in different pairs.